R/K selection theory: Overview

-where N is the population, r is the maximum growth rate, K is the carrying capacity of the local environment, and dN /dt (the derivative of population size N with respect to time t) is the rate of change in population with time.
+where N is the population, r is the maximum growth rate, K is the carrying capacity of the local environment (from German Kapazitätsgrenze), and dN /dt (the derivative of population size N with respect to time t) is the rate of change in population with time.
 Thus, the equation relates the growth rate of the population N to the current population size, incorporating the effect of the two constant parameters r and K.

 (Note that when the population size is greater than the carrying capacity then 1 - N/K is negative, which indicates a population decline or negative growth.)
 The choice of the letter K came from the German Kapazitätsgrenze (capacity limit), while r came from rate.

 r-selection

 r-selected species are those that emphasize high growth rates, typically exploit less-crowded ecological niches, and produce many offspring, each of which has a relatively low probability of surviving to adulthood (i.e., high r, low K).
 A typical r species is the dandelion (genus Taraxacum).

 In unstable or unpredictable environments, r-selection predominates due to the ability to reproduce rapidly.
 There is little advantage in adaptations that permit successful competition with other organisms, because the environment is likely to change again.
 Among the traits that are thought to characterize r-selection are high fecundity, small body size, early maturity onset, short generation time, and the ability to disperse offspring widely.

 Organisms whose life history is subject to r-selection are often referred to as r-strategists or r-selected.
 Groups of organisms known for exhibiting r-selected traits are bacteria, diatoms, insects, grasses, cephalopods, fowl, and rodents.

+According to Oscar Horta, due to r-selection, the overwhelming majority of animals die shortly after birth by starving or being eaten alive, which suggests that wild animals' suffering outweighs their happiness.